-n a sunny afternoon on the first Saturday In October, on a brick public in a verdant suburb a half-hour drive from the University of New Havens maln campus, a dozen people - most of them alumni of the University's graduate program in industrist/organizational psychology (VO psych) - sit in a circle talking about, we'll whatever comes to mind.
-And what comes to mind next is the subject of faibura.
+n a sunny afternoon on the first Saturday in October, on a brick patio in a verdant suburb a hall-how drive from the

+University of New Haven's main campus, a dozen people - most of them alumni of the University's graduate program in industriat/organizational psychology (UO psych) - sit in a cricel talking about, wel, whatever comes to mind.
+And what comes to mind next is the subject of faibre.
+It's the first such meeting for Tamer Ross 19, a

-It's the first such meeting for Tanner Ross 19, a first-year student in the program, Ross didn't expect to contribute much to the conversation, but the topic of laiver hit a nerve.
-When he was in high school, he tells the group, his teachers told him not to bother applying to college.
-Ross was a fine student however, he was elso something of a class clown.
-Apparently that meant he was not college material.
+It's the first such neeting for Tenner Ross 19, a first-year student in the program.
+Ross didn't expect to contribute much to the conversation, but the topic of failure hit a nerve.
+When he was in high school, he tells the group, his teachers told him not to bother applying to college Ross was a fine student; however, he was also something of a class clown.
+Apparently that mount he was no colloage material.